ibexa/documentation-user/docs/personalization/scenarios.md

 For each of the categories from the strategy configuration matrix, you can click the **Configure** icon and configure category filters.
 For a detailed description, see [Category Filter](filters.md#category-filter).

+## Previewing scenario results

+You can preview the results of a scenario by clicking the **Preview** icon next to a scenario listed on the **Scenarios** tab.

+Depending on the scenario type, you may need to provide additional information to see the results.
+For example, for scenarios based on collaborative models, you must provide a value in the **User id** field, click **Add item** to select a context item from the Content Browser.
+In some cases you might additionally have to click **Add category** and select a category to filter the results by.

+After you configure the query, click **Send request** to display the results.

+Click **See response code** to preview the exact data object that is returned from the recommendation server and then used to generate the response.

+For more information about collecting events and embedding recommendation results, see [Basic integration](integration.md).